-An exhaustive (but expensive) approach to deal with some of these challenges is sequencing a large number of patients.
-This approach can be feasible only through large-scale collaborative efforts such as the Pan Cancer Analysis of Whole Genome (PCAWG) project.
-These efforts will generate comprehensive non-coding variant catalogue, which can be leveraged to detect regulatory mutations with sufficient power.
+An exhaustive (albeit costly) approach to deal with some of these challenges is sequencing a large number of patients.
+This approach is feasible only through large-scale collaborative efforts such as the Pan Cancer Analysis of Whole Genome (PCAWG) project.
+These efforts will generate large non-coding variant catalogues, which can be leveraged to detect regulatory mutations with sufficient power.
 However, these large-scale studies require assembling uniform cohorts, which can be challenging due to the highly heterogeneous nature of cancer (e.g. different breast cancer subtypes).
-An alternative approach will be to develop a more compact functional annotation of the non-coding genome with precise definition of functional territory.
-Here, large scale annotation compendium such as ENCODE can play a vital role9.
+An alternative approach is to develop a more compact functional annotation of the non-coding genome with precise definitions of functional territories.
+Here, a large scale annotation compendium such as ENCODE can play a vital role9.

 1. Weinstein, J. N. et al. The Cancer Genome Atlas Pan-Cancer analysis project.
 Nat.
 Genet.
 45, 1113–20 (2013).